SY-24/SMG2-Full-Latin-MenuFont96.brfnt/README.md

 # SMG2-Full-Latin-MenuFont96.brfnt
 A version of MenuFont96.brfnt that contains a complete latin characterset.
-HD Textures included

 Merge the provided HD Textures with this HD Texture Pack: [SMG2 Faithful HUD Remaster](https://www.youtube.com/watch?v=_TBhu-NfrX0)